vivienroussez/autoTS/README.md

 - BATS
 - TBATS
 - STL
+- Custom formula that uses only previous year's data ("short term")

-It provides a function `getbestModel` which trains every available algorithm, and compare the predictions of each of them on the last year (or n last observations) with the actual data (which is excluded from the training data).
+It provides a function `getbestModel` which trains every available algorithm, and compares the predictions of each of them on the last observed year (or n last observations) with the actual data (which is excluded from the training data).
-The function `my.predictions` provides automatic prediction for the selected algorithms one year ahead of the last know date.
+The function `my.predictions` provides automatic prediction for the selected algorithms one year ahead of the last known date.
 **Please note that ETS cannot handle time series of frequency higher than 24**

+The `getbestModel` and `my.predictions` functions also allow the user to compute a **bagged** estimator, defined as the mean of all implemented algorithms

 ## Usage